barnjamin/captcha/README.md

 - Sha256 not a great hash function

-- No Salting currently so you can prehash all 10k numbers and try them all

 TODO
 ----

 - Allow specific group id to be passed and added to the transaction

-- Consider LastValid-FirstValid low enough that itll work for a human but a program will have trouble guessing all the results

-- Salt with last round hash && pass the one used to FE?

 - Multiple Rounds of Captchas?